futurelearn/frontend-exercise/README.md

 The `index.html` provides some basic markup to kickstart the exercise.
 You are free to edit the markup as you see appropriate.

+Please do not use frameworks (Bootstrap, Foundation, etc) - we want to see your hand crafted code.

 Completion
 ---------------